KayChansiri/Demo_logistic_regression_ML/README.md

 <img width="198" alt="Screen Shot 2024-07-25 at 9 42 39 AM" src="https://github.com/user-attachments/assets/8687d9cb-20c1-4aa7-941d-c81944da985c">

-Remember I said earlie that X can be represented by your typical linear regresion function.
+Remember I said earlie that *X* can be represented by your typical linear regresion function.
 Thus, converting a sigmoid function to logit for an easier interpretation of the output results in the following equation:

 <img width="281" alt="Screen Shot 2024-07-25 at 9 45 04 AM" src="https://github.com/user-attachments/assets/1477c19e-e560-4b1a-9a96-e95f40129563">

-By converting the probability to the log-odds, we transform the nonlinear relationship into a linear one, making it easier to interpret.
+By converting the probability to the logit (i.e.,log-odds), we transform the nonlinear relationship into a linear one, making it easier to interpret.
 The coefficients in the logit model tell us how a one-unit change in a predictor affects the log-odds (i.e., logit) of the outcome.

 Even though we solve the linear interpretation problem, trying to understand what ‘one unit increase in logit’ means exactly is still challenging.
 Thus, we often convert regression coefficients to something easier for interpretation, like odds ratios.
 This can be done easily by exponentiating the coefficient.

-For instance, according to the age and customers' subscription I mentioned previously (the interpet = -3 and the slope = 0.1), we can say that when age is equal to zero, the odds of subscribing to the service is e<sup>-3</sup> ≈ 0.05.
+For instance, according to the age and customers' subscription example I mentioned previously (the intercept = -3 and the slope = 0.1), we can say that when age is equal to zero, the odds of subscribing to the service is e<sup>-3</sup> ≈ 0.05.
 For every additional year of age, the odds of subscription increase by approximately e<sup>0.1</sup> ≈ 1.105, which means the odds are multiplied by 1.105, or increased by about 10.5%.
 Putting it together, when combining both the intercept and the coefficient for customer A who is 25 years old, x=−3+0.1⋅25=−0.5.
 The probability of subscription is:

 <img width="227" alt="Screen Shot 2024-07-25 at 10 22 19 AM" src="https://github.com/user-attachments/assets/77120fc8-57ad-4b85-81ff-c069f49af055">

 The odds of subscribing to the service when the customer is 25 years old are e<sup>-0.5</sup> ≈ 0.607..

-Note that when the coefficient is positive, we use e<sup>coefficient</sup> to get the odds ratio, and the output will be more than 1.
-When the coefficient is negative, e<sup>coefficient</sup>still gives us the odds ratio, but it indicates a decrease in odds as the output will be less than 1.
+**Note that when the coefficient is positive, we use e<sup>coefficient</sup> to get the odds ratio, and the output will be more than 1.
+When the coefficient is negative, e<sup>coefficient</sup>still gives us the odds ratio, but it indicates a decrease in odds as the output will be less than 1.**

 In the real world, we tend to have more than one predictor.
 We can write the logit formula of logistic regression as:

 <img width="524" alt="Screen Shot 2024-07-25 at 10 24 18 AM" src="https://github.com/user-attachments/assets/dfbad6f9-9a24-48c7-93a3-ef20422ae7e6">

-I hope now you can see that probabilities (using the sigmoid function such that the output values are bounded between 0 and 1), logit (i.e., log odds), and odds ratios are three key terms used in logistic regression functions.

-We first started with applying a sigmoid function to a typical linear regression so that our output values represent reality by being bounded between 0 and 1.
-As it's challenging to interpret how a one-unit increase in XX would result in how many units increase in YY for a nonlinear function (i.e., the sigmoid function), we convert the function to logit or log odds, which is a linear function.
+I hope now you can see that how are probabilities (using the sigmoid function such that the output values are bounded between 0 and 1), logit (i.e., log odds), and odds ratios used in logistic regression functions.
+In conclusion, we first started with applying a sigmoid function to a typical linear regression so that our output values represent reality by being bounded between 0 and 1.
+As it's challenging to interpret how a one-unit increase in *X* would result in how many units increase in *Y* for a nonlinear function (i.e., the sigmoid function), we convert the function to logit or log odds, which is a linear function.
 Nonetheless, trying to understand how a one-unit increase in *X* would result in how many logit increases in *Y* is still challenging for us humans, so we convert the logit to odds ratios.
 The process can be mathematically reverted as well to get the probabilities from odds ratios.

 ## The Concept of Likelihood